Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/HTU5nlq.jpg)

 The hood open clip is situated almost at the center, right above the Honda logo.
-All physical and neat surrounding finish.
+I'm not a fan of the front chrome treatment but my wife seems to like it.
+All physical and neat surrounding finish across the clip.
 No front parking sensors.
 I was told by SA that they had this but Honda removed it because too many customers started complaining that it's annoying.

 ![](https://i.imgur.com/hO4ateE.jpg)

 Good interior bonnet protection.
-SA recommends that I don't push the bonnet with my palm instead drop it from a decent elevation.
+SA recommended that I don't push the bonnet with my palm instead drop it from a decent elevation.
 He said he has seen many dented bonnets on day 1 when customers press or sit on them to close.

 ![](https://i.imgur.com/yi6dKm4.jpg)
 ![](https://i.imgur.com/c8S5JND.jpg)

-1.5L i-VTEC Engine ♥️
+1.5L i-VTEC Engine ♥️ Buttery smooth.
+During the test drive, I didn't hear a sound, I was under the impression that the car needed to be started.
+The Engine is well-protected and doesn't have any vibration.
+My 10-hour drive to Tuticorin felt very relaxing with the sixth gear and low RPM drive, everything felt so comfortable.

 ![](https://i.imgur.com/bg7rwjK.jpg)

 Front Fender Garnish that comes with Elegant Edition.
 Blends well and looks good even though I don't like having chrome in our car.

 ![](https://i.imgur.com/lwFntGd.jpg)

 Easily scratch-prone door handles with sensors.
 It also allows for key-insert to open and lock.
 I received my car with even more scratches after giving it to service people at Sundaram Honda.
 Sigh!
+The auto lock/unlock feature is useful when I got the hang of it.

 ![](https://i.imgur.com/4EYpOqz.jpg)

 Tail lamps are beautiful - Thanks BM...Honda.
-You can see the Elegant Edition badging.
+You can see the Elegant Edition badging and rear parking sensors.
+Sensors are very sensitive and help me in parking.
+There is an option to turn off the sensors as well.

 ![](https://i.imgur.com/hB0iRiw.jpg)

 Stock Good Year Assurance Triplemax 2 - 180/60/R15 84H.
 It doesn't come with a TPMS system.
 I have plugged in a nexdigitron Bluetooth valve plug for TPMS.
-Such a shame to give puny tires for a car of this size.
+Such a shame to give puny tyres for a car of this size.
 Above 120+ isn't confidence inspiring with them.
+Would it look good if I blacked out the rims or is it unnecessary?

 ![](https://i.imgur.com/N514geb.jpg)